jmcnamara/rust_xlsxwriter/examples/Readme.md

   columns of data into a single structure that can be referenced in a formula or formatted collectively.

+* `app_textbox.rs` - Demonstrate adding a Textbox to a worksheet using the rust_xlsxwriter library.

 * `app_tutorial1.rs` - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
 Part 1 of a tutorial.